-There is the Ring Spotlight Cam that can be powered by solar energy ($229), by battery ($199), or through wires ($199).
+There is the Ring Spotlight Cam that can be powered by solar energy (which is pricier), or by battery or through wires (which are less expensive).
 These spotlight cameras are high definition with wide fields of view and two-way communication.
 They are able to shine a bright light when they detect something moving, allowing you to see things very clearly even at night.
-The spotlights can also be manually turned on using the app.
+The spotlights can also be manually turned on using the mobile app.
 It also comes with a loud 110-decibel siren.

-Ring also offers the Floodlight Cam, which sells for $249.
-The camera illuminates a particular area with a brighter light using its two very bright LED floodlights.
-These floodlights are likewise motion-activated and you can view the live stream at any given time.
+Ring also offers the Floodlight Cam.
+The camera illuminates a particular area with a brighter light using its two very bright LED flood lights.
+These flood lights are likewise motion-activated and you can view the live stream at any given time.

 Ring gives you the chance to record your camera’s feeds so that you could access them anytime you want.

 The basic plan allows you to record, review, or share videos.
 You can use their cloud storage to store your videos for 60 days.
-You would need to pay $30 per year per camera or if you are paying monthly, $3 per month per camera.
+You would need to pay either per year or per month per camera.

-If you have several cameras, you might want to check out the Plus Plan, which gives you the ability to store, share, and view videos for an unlimited number of cameras for only $100 a year.
+If you have several cameras, you might want to check out the Plus Plan, which gives you the ability to store, share, and view videos for an unlimited number of cameras.
 The Plus Plan also comes with exclusive discounts for your future Ring purchases, as well as a lifetime warranty.